 The intriguingly named Bohemian Forest lies between South Bohemia in the Czech Republic and Germany and Austria, creating a natural barrier between the countries.
 There are various resorts located in the Austrian area, and one of the favourites among the skiing community is Hochficht.

 Ski resort Kitzbuehel

 The sprawling Kitzbuehel ski area creeps over two provinces and seven municipalities.
-54 cable cars and lifts commute high above the world-famous ski resort on the summit to 2,000 metres above sea level.
-179km of the most immaculately groomed slopes and 36km of ski routes are on the piste map.
+Fifty-four cable cars and lifts commute high above the world-famous ski resort on the summit to 2,000m (6,600ft) above sea level.
+On the piste map you’ll find an immaculately groomed 179km (111mi) of slopes and 36km (22mi) of ski routes.